 - Lollypops* – because it’s harder to pick a fight with someone when you are sucking a lolly!
 Very useful for calming down tense or aggressive situations.

 - Foil blankets – people are often ill equipped for the drop in temperature as night falls, where Street Pastors find someone suffering from cold they are able to distribute foil blankets.
 They have many other uses, too, such as maintaining the modesty of a young woman in a short skirt who has fallen to the ground.

-- Met 3 girls aged 15 had been asked to leave the Balcony (under 18 disco night).
+- Met 3 girls aged 15 who had been asked to leave the Balcony (under 18 disco night).
 All had been drinking beforehand.
 One very drunk, being sick.
 All needed water and foil blankets.
 Contacted parents to come and collect.